 Find Cheap Homeowners Insurance Quotes in Your Area

 A flooded basement is one of the most ambiguous insurance situations a homeowner can find themselves in.
-Some situations are covered by home insurance, while others require a special types like flood insurance or an endorsement.
+Some situations are covered by home insurance, while others require special types like flood insurance or an endorsement.
 Below we discuss the most common ways your basement can flood, and which type of insurance you would need in each case, and whether you are covered.

 Flood Caused by Broken Appliance